 Collections and Holdings: There are three plant herbaria housed at the Evers Laboratory: Illinois Natural History Survey Herbarium (ILLS), the University of Illinois Plant Biology Herbarium (ILL), and the University of Illinois Crop Evolution Laboratory Herbarium (CEL).
 Together, these collections contain over 1,000,000 specimens making this the second largest herbarium in Illinois and one of the 15th largest in the United States.

 In total there are approximately 259,000 plant specimens in ILLS, all of which have been databased.
-It is possible to search the ILLS vascular plant database at the county-level via this link: INHS Vascular Plant Collections.
-Additionally, our data can be accessed at the Consortium of Midwest Herbaria.
+Our data is accessible to the public at the Consortium of Midwest Herbaria.
 Approximately 80% of the ILLS specimens were collected in Illinois, including a significant number of Illinois Threatened and Endangered species, forming one of the most comprehensive records of Illinois vascular plants.
 ILLS also holds a sizable amount of specimens collected in the Great Smokey Mountains National Park (GSMNP) as well as Kyrgyzstan and China.
 The earliest plant specimen, donated by the University of Wisconsin, is Aquilegia canadensis L. collected in Decatur, Illinois by Foster Waltz on May 17, 1843.
 Important collections in the ILLS herbarium include G.H.
 Boewe, J.C.
 Carter, J.L.
 Crane, R.A.
 Evers, S.R.
 Hill, H.S.
 Pepoon, C. Robertson, L.R.
 Tehone, and L.M.
 Umbach.
 We were recently given the collections from Shawnee National Forest and Eureka College and we are working to incorporate these into our collections.
 During initial review of the Eureka College materials, we found early specimens collected in the late 1800's from Gittings Seminary, Peoria High School, and the Illinois Natural History Society.

 Within the ILL herbarium, approximately one-third of the specimens are early Illinois collections;one-third from other states, largely from the west; and the last third of the specimens from outside the United States.
 ILL is noteworthy for its collections of Asteraceae, Fabaceae, Mimosaceae, and Viscaceae.
 It also has numerous types of Piperaceae, Quercus, and Phoradendron.
 Their total types are approximately 4,000 and include many holotypes.
 The types have been scanned and their label data captured.
 The images may be seen at the following website: JSTOR Global Plants.
 The CEL herbarium specialty is the Poaceae, particularly Andropogoneae and genera of cereals, and cultivated Fabaceae.
 This important crop plant collection contains many artificial hybrids of our cultivated plants and collections of their wild ancestors.